Age-structured hydrodynamics of ensembles of anomalously diffusing particles with renewal resetting: Model A

 A key element of our HD theory for the sBm is an explicit account for the individual ``clocks", or ages, of the particles.
 We introduce the \emph{age-structured} density $n(x,\tau,t)$ (also rescaled by $N$), where $0\leq \tau\leq t$ is the particle age, that is the time since the last reset.
 The coarse-grained \emph{total} density $u(x,t)$ is then obtained by integrating the age-structured density $n(x,\tau,t)$ over all ages $\tau$ between $0$ and $t$:

 The HD equation for the age-structured density has the following form:

 The $\tau$-dependent diffusion term describes the scaled diffusion.
 The linear decay term describes the independent resetting of particles.
 Finally, the advection term $\partial_{\tau} n$ describes the particle aging.
-In the absence of diffusion and resettings, the age distribution would follow the simple equation $\partial_t n(x,\tau,t) + \partial_{\tau} n(x,\tau,t) =0$, where the particle's ages increase linearly with time $t$.
+In the absence of diffusion and resettings, the age distribution would follow the simple first-order equation $\partial_t n(x,\tau,t) + \partial_{\tau} n(x,\tau,t) =0$.
+The characteristics of this equation are described by the equation $d\tau/dt=1$, so the particles' ages $\tau$ increase linearly with time $t$ as to be expected.

 Importantly, the instantaneous resetting of the particles to the origin enters this formulation as a boundary condition at zero age, $\tau=0$:

 Finally, the particle conservation reads

 As one can see, the parameter $N$ drops out of the rescaled HD problem.